 LTA’s Customer Service Counters at Sin Ming Drive are currently open for members of public with appointments.

-e-Lobbies are open for public to access digital vehicle services.
+E-Lobbies at the Centre are open for public to access digital vehicle services.
 Motorists can also access vehicle-related digital services via the OneMotoring website (onemotoring.lta.gov.sg).

 Public Transport Operators

-Please visit www.moh.gov.sg/covid-19 for updates on the COVID-19 (Coronavirus Disease 2019) situation.
+Please visit the Ministry of Health (MOH)'s website for updates on Singapore's COVID-19 situation.